juanstdio/UPS_TelegramBot/README.md

 ### Requirements:
 install apcupsd

-Install PyTelegramBotAPI, do not install TELEBOT.
+Install PyTelegramBotAPI, do not install TELEBOT since they are different libraries and doing so can cause issues.

 This is my first attempt to perform a Telegram bot in Python 3.5